At a Glance

 - Identify and suggest improvements to client systems and internal processes.

-- Work as part of a team on advisory projects
+- Work as part of a team on advisory projects.

 - Communicate effectively with internal teams, including technical and tax departments.

-- Attend client offices and represent the firm professionally
+- Attend client offices and represent the firm professionally.

 - Help manage client expectations and meet deadlines throughout the accounts and advisory process.

-- You will be accountable for maintaining your apprenticeship file.
+- Accountability for maintaining your apprenticeship file.

 - In‑person tuition with our trusted training provider during set study blocks.